freegroup/electra/database/ARCHITECTURE.md

 ### 2.4 Personal Leaf Auto-Provisioning

-When a person is added as a member of scope `S`, a leaf scope is inserted as a child of `S` in the same transaction.
+When a person is added as a member of scope `S`, a leaf scope is inserted as a child of `S` in the same transaction, with `is_personal_leaf = true`.
 The person is the sole member and no reviewer/admin configuration is applied.
+The leaf's `name` equals the person's `personRef` — the walk-up joins leaves by name to know *whose* leaf it is — while `is_personal_leaf` is the explicit, robust flag for *whether* a scope is a leaf (a scope is never mis-detected as a leaf just because its name happens to match a member).

-A leaf is removed only when the person is removed from `S` **and** the leaf holds no content.
-Otherwise removal fails.
-Enforced by a foreign-key from `versions` to `scopes` with `ON DELETE RESTRICT`.
+Removing a person from `S` (`DELETE .../members/:personRef`) also **physically deletes their leaf and all its content** — versions, blobs, votes, and any `public_id`s go with it (a forced revert of that leaf).
+This is a hard cleanup so removal never leaves an orphan leaf behind.
+Everything runs in one transaction; `versions` rows are deleted before the leaf scope (their FK to `scopes` is `ON DELETE RESTRICT`), closure/membership rows go with the scope.

 ---